-As David Guo, department chair for Southern New Hampshire University's College of Engineering, Technology, and Aeronautics (CETA) programs, put it, aeronautical engineering is “the branch of engineering that deals with the design, development, testing and production of aircraft and related systems.”
+As David Guo, associate professor of aeronautical engineering for Southern New Hampshire University's (SNHU) School of Engineering, Technology and Aeronautics (SETA), put it, aeronautical engineering is “the branch of engineering that deals with the design, development, testing and production of aircraft and related systems.”

 Aeronautical engineers are the talent behind these systems.
-They apply mathematics, theory, knowledge and problem-solving skills to transform flight-related concepts into functioning aeronautical designs that are then built and operated.
+This type of engineering involves applied mathematics, theory, knowledge and problem-solving skills to transform flight-related concepts into functioning aeronautical designs that are then built and operated.

 Aeronautical vs. Aerospace Engineering: Are They the Same?

-While this is a common misconception, aerospace engineering is actually a broader field that represents two distinct branches of engineering:
+There is a common misconception that both aeronautical and aerospace engineering are the same, but aerospace engineering is actually a broader field that represents two distinct branches of engineering: